Philippos123/A-simple-stroll/README.md

 Python

 ### Other tools
-Lucidchart- was used to create wireframes
+- Lucidchart was used to create wireframes
-Git- was used for version control
+- Git was used for version control
-Github-Was used for saving and storking files.
+- Github Was used for saving and storking files.
-Gitpod -Was the IDE used for writing and editing code.
+- Gitpod Was the IDE used for writing and editing code.
-Heroku - was used as the hosting platform for the site.
+- Heroku  was used as the hosting platform for the site.

 ## Why would you want to play this game?